 - Unlike a physical scale model or BIM model on screen, where one has to imagine what it would be like to exist inside the space, with VR, one can actually experience proportion and scale.
 While static renders limit the viewer to a few selected perspectives, making it difficult to visualise a space entirely, virtual reality simulations with our 3d models go beyond animations and fly-throughs.

 - Virtual reality helps engineers to understand the spatial coordination of various services and enables them to sense spaces and detect collisions and clashes efficiently.

 - In areas such as plant rooms and congested ductwork service area, VR helps MEP coordinators, MEP designers and contractors to understand depth, distance and size of different services during the design phase.

 VR for Architects

-- VR can help architects understand how individuals navigate their way around a building, which provides a perspective on the design of the space and the improvements required.
+- VR can also help architects understand how individuals navigate their way around a building, which provides a perspective on the design of the space and the improvements required.

-- VR also helps to visualise a model before construction, enhancing effectiveness of sales and marketing initiatives which require a perspective of the final building design.
+- VR can also helps to visualise a model before construction, enhancing effectiveness of sales and marketing initiatives which require a perspective of the final building design.

 Virtual reality in construction is increasingly being adopted to plan and manage construction design projects in a virtual environment.
 By utilising emerging, immersive technology, our model can be used for virtual reality simulations to help homebuilders, retailers, architects and engineers to view, design and showcase their designs, elevations and layouts in a real-world environment.
 Our VR simulations, when used in the design and building process, can help achieve faster design and project approvals, better client interactions and increase in client satisfaction.